Davidon4/Vidly/README.md

 # Vidly
-Backend to movie renting website that allows customers to rent movies
+Backend to movie leasing website that allows customers to rent movies